-For an in-depth look at the state's waterfowl hunting rules, visit wildlife.utah.gov/rules.
-For Utah's wildlife laws and statutes, visit le.utah.gov/xcode/code.html.
+For more information and an in-depth look at the state's waterfowl hunting rules, visit wildlife.utah.gov/rules.
+To see all of Utah's state wildlife laws and statutes, visit le.utah.gov/xcode/code.html.

-Then use the references in the guide-book-such as Utah Admin.
+Then use the references in the guidebook-such as Utah Admin.
 Rule R657-9-6 and Utah Code § 23-20-3-to find the detailed law or rule that underpins the guidebook summary.